 Now what I will say about "Abducted Love" is that firstly it is a movie with some familiar actors who bring their likeable nature to the movie such as Daphne Zuniga and Aaron Pearl.
 What we also have is another movie set in America but filmed in Canada and I reckon using some of the same house sets which other made for TV movies have used, many of which are typically beautiful and better than your average households.
 But all of this is pretty routine and whilst both Daphne Zuniga and Aaron Pearl are likeable their characters are forgettable.

 What this all boils down to is that "Abducted Love" didn't do a lot for me and whilst there were some twists they didn't distract from what seemed the most obvious thing about the movie.
-To put it very simply, whilst just about entertaining whilst watching "Abducted Love" is also extremely forgettable.
+To put it very simply, whilst there is just about enough to make "Abducted Love" entertaining it is also extremely forgettable.